jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-2.md

 Column IV.

-1. 1So that he safeguard the Forest of Cedars a terror to mortals Him hath Enlil appointed—Humbaba, his roar is a whirlwind, Flame (in) his jaws, and his very breath Death!
+1. So that he safeguard the Forest of Cedars a terror to mortals Him had Enlil appointed—Humbaba, his roar is a whirlwind, Flame (in) his jaws, and his very breath Death!

 (Aye), if he in the Forest.

 Hear (but) a tread(?)
 2 on the road—’Who is this come down to his Forest?’

-So that he safeguard the Forest of Cedars, a terror to mortals, Him hath Enlil appointed, and fell hap will seize him who cometh Down to his Forest.”
+So that he safeguard the Forest of Cedars, a terror to mortals, Him hath Enlil appointed, and fell hap will seize him who cometh
+Down to his Forest.”

-3. 3Gilgamish open’d his mouth and to Enkidu spake he (in this wise):
+3. Gilgamish open’d his mouth and to Enkidu spake he (in this wise):

 5.“Who, O my friend, is unconquer’d by [death]?
 A divinity, certes, Liveth for aye in the daylight, but mortals—their days are (all) number’d, All that they do is (but) wind—But to thee, now death thou art dreading,